 3) Local culture

 There is something in the Homer culture that encourages excellence in music and also invites superb musicians of every stripe to perform here.
 One of the guys who built my bookshelves is a guitar player who has appeared on Mountain Stage.
 I saw a young Irish band called Slide at the Homer Theater (106 W. Pioneer Ave., 907-235-6728) that was phenomenal.
 I've never heard better, not even in Ireland.
 And the theater even figured out a way to serve draft beer during the concert.
 That was a good night.
 Other recommendations: sailing with the Homer Yacht Club, attending one or all of the hundred events associated with the annual Shorebird Festival, especially if Mr. Whitekeys, a notorious birder, is performing somewhere during it.
-Every year I try to see all of the films at the Homer Documentary Film Festival and every year life happens and I fall one film short.

 4) Local eats